dhowe/gvision-test/README.md

 $ npm start
 ```

-<pre>then visit localhost:3000 in browser'
+<pre>then visit localhost:3000 in browser

-note: this server will not work without a valid json credentials file
+<em>note: this server will not work without a valid json credentials file</em>